tireddy2/jose-hybrid-encrypt/draft-ra-jose-hybrid-encrypt.md

 Building a PQ/T hybrid KEM requires a secure function which combines the output of both component KEMs to form a single output.
 Several IETF protocols are adding PQ/T hybrid KEM mechanisms as part of their overall post-quantum migration strategies, examples include TLS 1.3 {{?I-D.ietf-tls-hybrid-design}}, IKEv2 {{?RFC9370}}.

 The migration to PQ/T Hybrid KEM calls for performing multiple key encapsulations in parallel and then combining their outputs to derive a single shared secret.
 It is compatible with NIST SP 800-56Cr2 [SP800-56C] when viewed as a key derivation function.
 The hybrid scheme defined in this document is the combination of Traditional and Post-Quantum Algorithms.
 The Key agreement Traditional and Post-Quantum Algorithms are used in parallel to generate shared secrets.
-The two shared secrets are concatenated togethor and used as the shared secret in JOSE and COSE.
+The two shared secrets are hashed and concatenated together and used as the shared secret in JOSE and COSE.

-The JSON Web Algorithms (JWA) {{?RFC5652}} in Section 4.6 defines two ways using the key agreement result.
-When Direct Key Agreement is employed, the shared secret will be the content encryption key (CEK).
-When Key Agreement with Key Wrapping is employed, the shared secret will wrap the CEK.
-Simiarly, COSE in Sections 8.5.4 and 8.5.5 {{?RFC5652}} define the Direct Key Agreement and Key Agreement with Key Wrap classes.
+The JSON Web Algorithms (JWA) {{?RFC7518}} in Section 4.6 defines two ways using the key agreement result.
+When Direct Key Agreement is employed, the shared secret established through the ECDH algorithm will be the content encryption key (CEK).
+When Key Agreement with Key Wrapping is employed, the shared secret established through the ECDH algorithm will wrap the CEK.
+Simiarly, COSE in Sections 8.5.4 and 8.5.5 {{?RFC9052}} define the Direct Key Agreement and Key Agreement with Key Wrap classes.
 If multiple recipients are needed, then the version with key wrap is used.

 # KEM Combiner {#kem-combiner}